 Nokia, for example, didn’t do anything wrong in its cell phone business.
 The company simply lost market share when Apple hit the market with game-changing design.

-A new take on a more fundamental issue than the never-ending disruptions to business models and companies is laid out in the white paper, Leadership, Disrupted: How to Prepare Yourself to Lead in a Disruptive World.
-It discusses the challenges that leaders face and how to best respond, noting that to lead their organizations through disruption, leaders themselves must change.
+Our white paper, Leadership, Disrupted: How to Prepare Yourself to Lead in a Disruptive World, discusses the challenges that leaders face and how to best respond, noting that to lead their organizations through disruption, leaders themselves must change.
 “You need to disrupt your leadership,” Press says.

 For organizations to survive and thrive, their leaders must be adept at adopting new roles, crafting new identities, and finding new meaning for themselves and those they lead.